Use JTAG AXI Manager to Control HDL Coder Generated IP Core

 This example shows how to specify automatic insertion of the HDL Verifier™ AXI Manager IP into a reference design.
 This example also explains how to use MATLAB® or Simulink® to configure the HDL Coder™ generated FPGA IP core.

-To access onboard memory locations and quickly probe or control the FPGA logic from MATLAB, use the JTAG AXI Manager IP.
+To access onboard memory locations and quickly probe or control the FPGA logic from MATLAB or Simulink, use the JTAG AXI Manager IP.
 The

 2. Open the HDL Workflow Advisor from the